 You can also use BackupBuddy for site migrations, which is really useful if you’re a developer.
 To migrate your website to a different domain or host, use the Restore/Migrate option.
 Also, BackupBuddy allows you to migrate everything themes, plugins, and even widgets.
 This makes the process easy.

 There are also further capabilities-

 - URL substitution (if you’re transferring to a new domain)

 - Push/pull deployment (if you’re relocating a site from a staging site).

 - You can also use BackupBuddy to clone a website.
-If you wish to copy your site to a local or staging place for testing, this is a useful feature.
+This is a useful feature if you wish to copy your site to a local or staging place for testing.
 You may also use BackupBuddy to import your site onto many domains if you’re setting up a network of comparable sites.
 It is great for affiliate marketers with lots of similar landing pages.

 - BackupBuddy also includes a tonne of useful tools for backup management.
 Have you seen how simple this plugin is?

 There are options for iThemes Sync integration.
 You can use them for: